Ingimarsson/colorvote/docs/index.rst

 Colorvote is a colored coins protocol for voting on Bitcoin-based blockchains.
 Transactions are marked in a special way so that users can create elections, issue votes to voters, and transfer votes to candidates.
-The project is intended for research purposes and should not be used for serious elections.
+The project is mostly intended for research purposes and is not recommended for serious elections.

 It is developed for use on the `SmileyCoin <https://smileyco.in/>`_ blockchain, but should work with all Bitcoin-based blockchains.
 The protocol uses the